 The Bottom Line

-HEPA filters are better at trapping particles than standard ones and capture much smaller ones.
+HEPA filters are better at trapping particles than standard ones and capture much more.
+For general concrete dust, however, it may not matter.
 The trade-off is that your performance can suffer.
 If your dust collector bogs down more rapidly and you muscle through it, you may be breathing more particulates than you think.
-HEPA filters cost more while needing more frequent replacement.
-So use them when required, but save yourself some money and keep your dust extractor running more efficiently when you don’t.